 What better way to explore Barcelona at night then by eating and drinking and learning about the local food and drink culture of the city?
 Eating, drinking, socializing and learning something, all mixed into 1 evening tour of Barcelona.
 This is one of the best things to do in Barcelona at night as a traveller should eat?
 Right?
 Why not join a food tour!

-You discover the little historic shops in the Gothic Quarter and same some of the staple tapas of Barcelona.
-The tour lasts 2 hours and runs Monday to Saturday but check for times and prices here.
+You discover little historic shops and sample some of the staple tapas of Barcelona.
+The tour lasts 3 hours and runs almost every day of the week but check for times and prices here.

 Watch a Soccer Game of FC Barcelona at Camp Nou